n8n-io/self-hosted-ai-starter-kit/README.md

 ## ⚡️ Quick start and usage

-The main component of the self-hosted AI starter kit is a docker compose file pre-configured with network and disk so there isn’t much else you need to install.
-After completing the installation steps above, follow the steps below to get started.
+The core of the Self-hosted AI Starter Kit is a Docker Compose file, pre-configured with network and storage settings, minimizing the need for additional installations.
+After completing the installation steps above, simply follow the steps below to get started.

 1. Open <http://localhost:5678/> in your browser to set up n8n.
 You’ll only have to do this once.